LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2tfhe_alfTeEh

 ``b2tfhe_alfTeEh``    type: ``real``    default: ``0.0``
-    When set to '0.0', the old form of the electron heat flux calculation is used.
-It is recommended to use 1.0.
+    When set to '1.0', the old form of the electron heat flux calculation is used and b2tfhe\_fch\_pTe should be set to '0.0'.
+It is recommended to use 0.0.
+    Cannot be set to 1.0 when using the SOLPS5.2 physics model.

 .. index:: b2tfhe_fch_pTe

 ``b2tfhe_fch_pTe``    type: ``real``    default: ``1.0``
-    When set to '1.0', the new form of the electron heat flux calculation is used.
+    When set to '1.0', the new form of the electron heat flux calculation is used and b2tfhe\_alfTeEh should be set to '0.0'.
 It is recommended to use 1.0.
+    Cannot be set to 0.0 when using the SOLPS5.2 physics model.

 .. index:: b2tfnb_xcur

 ``b2tfnb_xcur``    type: ``real``    default: ``0.0``
     Xcur is a multiplier to the parallel viscosity, perpendicular viscosity, heat viscosity, ion inertial and anomalous current contributions to the ion poloidal flows (particle and energy).
+    If set to 0 (default), these currents are carried by electrons.
+If set to 1, these poloidal currents are carried by the main hydrogenic ions.
+The latter option can only be used if the plasma has a single majority hydrogenic species.
+Otherwise, an error will be returned.

 .. index:: b2tfnb_ycur

 ``b2tfnb_ycur``    type: ``real``    default: ``1.0``
     Ycur is a multiplier to the parallel viscosity, perpendicular viscosity, heat viscosity, ion inertial and anomalous current contributions to the ion radial flows (particle and energy).
+    If set to 0, these currents are carried by electrons.
+If set to 1 (default), these radial currents are carried by the main hydrogenic ions.
+The latter option can only be used if the plasma has a single majority hydrogenic species.
+Otherwise, an error will be returned.

 .. index:: b2tfnb_vis_per